numbats/learnr/chapters/chapter8.md

 <exercise id="4" title="Other useful tips for R Markdown">

-## Insert webiste links to your R Markdown
+## Insert website links to your R Markdown

-You can add website links in your R Markdown using sytex:
+You can add website links in your R Markdown using syntax:
 `[Text](link)`.
 Inside `[]` is the text you want to display for the hyperlink and the actual link goes into `()`.